zzzxxxttt/pytorch_simple_SSD/README.md

 The plain python implemented nms in ssd.pytorch is relatively slow and I don't want to compile the cuda nms (which is not *simple*, at least for me).
 So I use the tensorflow nms function for evaluation, I know it sounds ridiculous but it works pretty well !
-Evaluation speed jumps from ~1FPS to ~10FPS, the only drawback is that you can't use tensorflow and pytorch in one file (more precisely when using nn.DataParallel).
+Evaluation speed jumps from ~1FPS to ~10FPS, the only drawback is that you can't use tensorflow and pytorch in one file (more precisely when using nn.DataParallel), so the there is *train.py* for training and *eval.py* for evaluation.

 There are three main parts: *./dataset*, *./nets* and *./utils*.
 * *./dataset* contains the data reading and augmentation code